-1 2 3 (D) In the case of professional associations, the members and governing persons; 3 4 5 6 7 8 (E) In the case of a career school or college owned by a corporation, the corporation, its directors, officers, and each shareholder owning shares of issued and outstanding stock aggregating at least 10 percent of the total of the issued and outstanding shares; 9 10 11 (F) In the case of a career school or college in which the ownership interest is held in trust, the beneficiary of that trust; 12 13 14 (G) In the case of a career school or college owned by another legal entity, a person who owns at least 10 percent ownership interest in the entity; or 15 16 17 18 (H) In all instances, for any entity owned by a parent or holding entity, whether in whole or part, the definition of an owner shall extend to those entities and corresponding person.
-19 20 21 (31) Owner designeeA person designated in writing by an owner to act on behalf of the ownership, including having signatory authority.
+1 2 3 (D) In the case of professional associations, the members and governing persons; 4 5 6 7 8 (E) In the case of a career school or college owned by a corporation, the corporation, its directors, officers, and each shareholder owning shares of issued and outstanding stock aggregating at least 10 percent of the total of the issued and outstanding shares; 9 10 11 (F) In the case of a career school or college in which the ownership interest is held in trust, the beneficiary of that trust; 12 13 14 (G) In the case of a career school or college owned by another legal entity, a person who owns at least 10 percent ownership interest in the entity; or 15 16 17 (H) In all instances, for any entity owned by a parent or holding entity, whether in whole or part, the definition of an owner shall extend to those entities and corresponding person.
+18 19 20 21 (31) Owner designeeA person designated in writing by an owner to act on behalf of the ownership, including having signatory authority.
 22 23 24 (32)(29) PartyThe person or entity with the right to participate in a hearing authorized in applicable statute or rule.
 25 26 27 28 (33)(30) Program or program of instructionA postsecondary sequence program of organized instruction or study that may lead to an academic, professional, or vocational degree, certificate, or other recognized educational credential.
 29 30 31 (34)(31) RefundThe completed payment of a refund such that the refund instrument has been negotiated or credited into the proper account(s).
-31 32 33 34 35 (35)(32) Reimbursement contract basisA school operating, or proposing to operate, under a contract with a state or federal entity in which the school receives payment upon completion of the training.
+32 33 34 35 (35)(32) Reimbursement contract basisA school operating, or proposing to operate, under a contract with a state or federal entity in which the school receives payment upon completion of the training.
 36 37 38 (36)(33) Residence schoolA school that offers at least one program that includes classroom instruction or synchronous distance education.
-38 39 40 41 42 (37)(34) Response deadlineDeadlines that fall on a weekend, an official state holiday, a state holiday for which minimal staffing is required, or a federal holiday are extended one working day.
-43 44 45 46 (38)(35) SanctionsAdministrative or civil actions, including, but not limited to, penalties, revocation of approvals, or cease and desist orders taken by the Agency against an entity in response to violations of the Act or this chapter.
+39 (37)(34) Response deadlineDeadlines that fall on a weekend, an official state 41 42 holiday, a state holiday for which minimal staffing is required, or a federal holiday are extended one working day.